Convergence of flow-based generative models via proximal gradient descent in Wasserstein space: Setup of JKO flow model and assumptions

 where $p$ is the density of data distribution (when exists, otherwise a smoothified density by a short time diffusion), and $q$ is the equilibrium density, typically chosen as Gaussian.
 Inversion error in the reverse process is considered in Section \ref{subsec:rev-process-inv-err}.

-\paragraph{Forward process.} In the forward process, the algorithm learns a sequence of $T_n$ which transports from data distribution $P$ to the equilibrium distribution $Q$ which is typically the normal distribution.
-We denote the by $q$ the density of $Q$, typically $\calN(0,I)$, and $p$ the density of the data distribution $P$ when there is a one.
+\paragraph{Forward process.} In the forward process, the algorithm learns a sequence of $T_n$, which transports from data distribution $P$ to the equilibrium distribution $Q$, which is typically the normal distribution, $\calN(0,I)$.
+We denote by $q$ the density of $Q$, and $p$ the density of the data distribution $P$ when there is one.

 Following the neural-ODE framework used in \cite{xu2022jko}, each step computes a transport map $T_{n+1}: \R^d \to \R^d$ which is the solution map of the ODE from time $t_n$ to $t_{n+1}$, i.e.,